 Value vs. Cost

 Solar panels with higher efficiency tend to be more expensive than those with lower efficiency.
 However, consider whether the initial cost difference is justified by the benefit of generating more electricity throughout the solar system’s lifetime.
 Alternatively, you might install a smaller system while still drawing power from the grid.
-If you add solar battery storage, this decision will be influenced in part.
+If you add solar battery storage, this decision will influence in part.

 More Wattage or More Efficiency in Solar Power Generation?

-Two solar panels, for example, may both be 15% efficient, but one has a power output rating of 250 watts and the other has a power output rating of 300 watts.
+Two solar panels, for example, may both be 15% efficient, but one has a power output rating of 250 watts.
+And the other has a power output rating of 300 watts.
 The higher output could simply be owing to the 300-watt panel’s larger physical size, rather than a higher efficiency or more advanced technology.
 As a result, rather than power output, panel efficiency is a better predictor of solar panel performance for fulfilling your energy needs.

 Quantity vs. Size

-In practice, either of these panels might be used to form a solar system with a total rated capacity of 5kW.
+In practice, either of these panels might use to form a solar system with a total rated capacity of 5kW.
 It would feature either 20 250-Watt panels or 16 300-Watt panels, depending on the model.
 If both panels were installed in the same area, the systems would generate the same amount of power.

 Now is the best time to go solar